akshitasingh0706/NaturallyDrifted/README.md

 <a name="other-func-params"/>

-## Note: Decription of other relevant parameters
+## Note 2: Decription of other relevant parameters
 #### test: str
 Specify the kind of drift detection test we want: "KS", "KL", "JS", "MMD", "LSDD" (discussed below).